Quantum algorithms applied to satellite mission planning for Earth observation: Satellite mission planning

 \subsection{Solution Chaining}

-Solution chaining considers the DTO windows, overlaps, and the length of the windows compared to an estimate of an acquisition time.
+Solution chaining considers the DTO windows, overlaps, and the windows' length compared to an acquisition time estimate.
 DTO windows and possible solutions within those windows are then visualized over an axis of time - see Fig.~\ref{Fig2}b.
-The most efficient preliminary method for this setting is to sort the requests by the start of their DTO windows and subsequently map the acquisitions.
+The most efficient preliminary method for this setting is to sort the requests by the start of their DTO windows and map the acquisitions.

-Next, the individual requests \texttt{chained}: the intermittent time between captures is calculated using the relaying algorithm, after which the algorithm ensures sufficient time for the relaying movement between the completion of each pair of consecutive requests, ensuring that a sequence of requests can be executed in the provided time.
+Next, the individual requests \textit{chained}: the intermittent time between captures is calculated using the relaying algorithm, after which the algorithm ensures sufficient time for the relaying movement between the completion of each pair of consecutive requests, ensuring that a sequence of requests can be executed in the provided time.
 Chaining enables the suggested solutions within the DTO windows of each request, which are otherwise independently scattered, to be connected together into one comprehensive solution for satellite movement.
 Shown in Fig.~\ref{Fig2}(c) is a visualization of the chaining process between multiple requests over time.